Sbcdn/sif/system_config/readme_first.md

 In this directory (system_config) are a couple of steps to allow systemd to run sif in autonomy.
-Prerquisites:

-tmux
+Prerequisites:

-How it works:
+- tmux

 We will create 3 files: